Evaaaaaaa/Learn2Relax/README.md

   If no browser window pops up, point your browser to the External URL and you will be able to see the app as below
   <img src="figs/streamlit4.gif" width="450">

-+ To create a containerized application locally,
++ To create a containerized application locally
     - in the project directory `Learn2Relax`, run
       >`docker build --t learn2relax-streamlit:1.0 .`